 Bushey Norwood to Claverton Down: Lush fields and country paths

-From Bathampton Wood, the walk continues across the Bushey Norwood field, at the back of the University of Bath.
+From Bathampton Wood, this Bath walk continues across the Bushey Norwood field, at the back of the University of Bath.
 You can barely glimpse the university buildings behind the burgeoning trees delimiting the university boundary.
 You then walk along the edge of fields and country paths and through woods across the Claverton Down area.

 This section of the walk is the least charming or exciting.
 While the land is flat, the views are limited, but the country scenery is as beautiful and serene.
 As you finish the loop around Claverton Down, you reach the back of Prior Park College and Ralph Allen’s 18th century carriageway.
 From there, you descend back through blooming meadows to the gardens of Prior Park where the walk started.

-Find the walk itinerary: nationaltrust.org.uk
+Find the Bath Skyline walk itinerary and walk map: nationaltrust.org.uk

 The Bath Skyline walk details